eralpkor/python-ipmi/README.md

 ### Usage:

 -- On Windows system you need Windows ipmitool.exe installed </br>
--- Linux systems comes with ipmitool
+-- Linux systems comes with ipmitool or install it from depository

 install requirements:
 $ pip install -r requirements.txt